sljssims/UFOs/README.md

 ![Query (No results)](https://user-images.githubusercontent.com/87907584/137061808-aa63318d-bde2-4296-950f-98528f1a580b.PNG)

 ## Results
 Welcome, welcome to the UFO sightings webpage!!
 We have constructed a database of UFO sightings for the UFO enthusiast!
-Want to know how many times a UFO was sighted in ks?
-Enter the abbreviation for Kansas (ks) and find out!
+Want to know how many times a UFO was sighted in mo?
+Enter the abbreviation for Missouri (mo) and find out!

 ![Query (MO)](https://user-images.githubusercontent.com/87907584/137061820-12b84ccb-34f2-434b-9eea-a3431f50a23e.PNG)